How to Improve Your Swimmers

 - Sleep Better.
 Sleep deprivation causes low testosterone and subsequently lower sperm count.
 Do what you can to get more and better sleep.
 Get off the screens 1 hour before bed.
 Aim to fall asleep and wake up at the same time every day.
 Consider a powdered magnesium citrate supplement to help sleep better.

 - Reduce Stress.
 Exercise and better sleep can help here too.

 - Eat Differently.
 Replace some carb-heavy foods with more nutrient-dense foods like nuts, fish and fish oil, eggs, broccoli, spinach, brussel sprouts, asparagus, flaxseed, etc.

 - Limit Alcohol.
 Try cutting your weekly intake in half.

 - Weight.
 If you've got some extra, make a goal of cutting the first 10 lbs by a certain date.
 Time restricted eating is a great way to help hit this goal.
 Start with a 12 hour window, then slowly shrink.

 - Supplement Daily.
-Take Vitamin D, a multivitamin, and ProFertil to cover your bases.
+Micronutrients and antioxidants are critical for sperm production.
+Take Vitamin D, a multivitamin, and a male fertility supplement like ProFertil or FertilAid for men to cover your bases.